Competition Rules and Guidelines (updated May 2024)

 4. The same, or a recognisably similar image, which has been awarded a commended or higher in any POTY competition may not be used in any subsequent POTY competition.
 Images that have not been awarded a commended or higher may be resubmitted.
 If in doubt members should consult the Competition Secretary, whose decision is final, before submitting an image.

-5. Six POTY competitions will be held during the 2023/24 season which will be judged externally and count towards POTY.
-There are six competition Categories, these can be seen in Section D below.
+5. Seven POTY competitions will be held during the 2024/25 season which will be judged externally and count towards POTY.
+There are seven competition Categories, these can be seen in Section D below.
 Other competitions will take place but not count towards POTY.

 6. It is recommended to use a descriptive title for images entered into POTY competitions, especially in technical categories like 'Nature' and ‘Scapes'.
 Humorous titles have been seen as frivolous can detract from the images’ worth.